Your 2020 Worldwide Plastic Bag Ban Update…What a Year It Was!

 Big Changes in 2020 with More to Come in 2021!

-Today, we’re going over the highlights of the year for bag bans and reviewing the changes brought by 2020.
+Today, though, we’re going over the highlights of 2020 for bag bans and reviewing the changes brought by the year.

-A recurring theme throughout the year was concern about the safety of banning disposable bags.
+A recurring theme throughout 2020 was concern about the safety of using disposable bags.

 Many people were worried that COVID would make reusable bags unsafe so we covered what the science says about the safety of reusable bags during covid .